darkreactions/ESCALATE_report/README.md

   system interaction is more brittle.

 ## Mac and Linux
+### Initial Setup
-### Pip Install
+#### Pip Install

 1. Create new python 3.8 environment in conda: `conda create -n escalate python=3.8`

-2. `conda activate escalate`
+2. `conda activate escalate_report`

-3. Install the latest version of the pip package manager, `conda install pip`
+3. Install the latest version of the pip package manager

-4. Execute:
+   `conda install pip`

+4. Then install requirments (still in escalate_report)

     `pip install -r requirements.txt`

-   OR

-   `conda create --name <your_env_name_here> --file conda_requirements.txt`
+5. Then install conda dependent pieces:

-5. Execute `conda install -c conda-forge rdkit`
+   `conda install -c conda-forge rdkit`

+#### Conda Install

+1. Execute:

+   `conda env create -f environment.yml`

+   The `conda env create` command will automatically create an escalate_report environment

+### Authentication Setup

-5. Download the [securekey files](https://www.youtube.com/watch?v=oHg5SJYRHA0) and move them into the expworkup/creds/ folder.
+1. Download the [securekey files](https://www.youtube.com/watch?v=oHg5SJYRHA0) and move them into the expworkup/creds/ folder.
 Do not distribute these keys!
 (Contact a dev for access)

+   Note: If setting up a new lab see [here](https://github.com/darkreactions/ESCALATE_Capture/wiki/Developers:--ONBOARDING-LABS:--Capture-and-Report)

-6. Ensure that the files 'client_secrets.json' and 'creds.json' are both present in the main directory (directly in ESCALATE_report)
+2. Ensure that the files 'client_secrets.json' and 'creds.json' are both present in the main directory (directly in ESCALATE_report)

-6. Stop here if you don't want to use the automated feature generation.
+3. Stop here if you don't want to use the automated feature generation.
 You can specify the simple workup from google by executing:

    `python runme.py <my_local_folder> -d <google_drive_target_name> --simple 1`

-6. Download and [install ChemAxon JChemSuite](https://chemaxon.com/products/jchem-engines) and obtain a [ChemAxon License Free for academic use](https://academia.chemaxon.com/)
+4. Download and [install ChemAxon JChemSuite](https://chemaxon.com/products/jchem-engines) and obtain a [ChemAxon License Free for academic use](https://academia.chemaxon.com/)

-7. You will need to specify the location of your chemaxon installation locations in `./expworkup/devconfig.py` at the bottom of the file
+5. You will need to specify the location of your chemaxon installation locations in `./expworkup/devconfig.py` at the bottom of the file

 ## Windows